pearu/f2py/doc/developers_guide.rst

    Need to add an explanation about when `NoMatchError` exceptions are used and when a null return is used.

-A `SyntaxError` exception is raised if the parser does not recognise the syntax.
+A `FortranSyntaxError` exception is raised if the parser does not recognise the syntax.
 The line number and text of the line in question is returned.
-This is implemented by catching the final `NoMatchError` exception and re-raising it as a `SyntaxError`.
+This is implemented by catching the final `NoMatchError` exception and re-raising it as a `FortranSyntaxError`.
 This final `NoMatchError` is caught and re-raised by wrapping the `Base` class `__new__` method in the top level `Program` class with its own `__new__` method.

 .. note::